 I must admit that I have not been feeling that strongly toward a couple in recent dramas–possibly because of numerous co-stars to choose from and how I would want to open up all possibilities for each artist, not wanting to rob myself of possible discoveries.
 Or maybe just that the plot was not convincing at all.
 Or was it the factor that they were trying too hard to make it work by throwing in random scenes?
 Everyone has to agree that chemistry is what makes a couple work, right?
 But everyone has a different definition on that factor, leading to disputes among fans.
 I won’t get into that battle in this post so don’t worry about that.

 What I want to talk about today is the collaboration between Blue Lan Zheng Long and Annie Liu Xin You.
 I must say that they have a very good chemistry in I Do and L-O-V-E (Hua Shan * 24).
 It’s not just ‘very good’ but indescribably addicting to watch because of their interactions in all their scenes together.
 I think that I Do wouldn’t be as successful if it wasn’t for them.
-(Though the ratings showed otherwise, but it was very popular among fans–or those who actually took time to watch and discover many things about it.)
+(Though the ratings showed otherwise, it was very popular among fans–or those who actually took time to watch and discover many things about it.)
 Their chemistry was convincing because they did not try too hard.
 But it just seemed so natural when they were interacting in their scenes.
-It made me excited again–like I was once was about pairings.
+It made me excited again–like I once was about pairings.
 It was like it was okay to be stubborn about this pairing and not support other co-stars.
-(But not to the extent of bashing of course.)
+(But not to the extent of bashing, of course.)

 What made I Do different from other typical dramas of the prince and the poor girl was that it had some element of unpredictability to it.
 Not to mention the seriousness of how it addressed marriage.
 It let us have it all in one package with meeting, getting to know each other, marriage, and then the whole trying to make marriage work.
 It did not let on the element of paradise or happily ever after feeling–though that was implied at various times of how many couples wanted to get married.